-partnership drivers List and rank key
+List and rank key partnership drivers

-- Map current assets to achieve this policy goal - Identify current or achieve the policy new partners to 'n ç - and external scans Conduct internal external scan Internal and
+- Map current assets to achieve this policy goal - Identify current or new partners to achieve the policy goal Conduct internal - Conduct internal and external scans the driver).
+Internal and external scan

-- determine entry Strategize with partners to points and that will achieve driver goal (or is policy solution an outcome of the driver).
-Determine
+- Determine 1.
+Strategize with policy solution partners to that will achieve determine entry driver goal (or is points and an outcome of decision maker - points and decision maker

-- decision maker timeline and Determine roles
+Determine timeline and roles

 - Key decision maker selected.

-- Key audience selected
+- .
+Key audience selected

 - Messaging developed to support the ask.

 - Communication plan to advance policy change

-- Implementation plan with timelines
+- .
+Implementation plan with timelines